 local planning authorities should refuse applications which they consider fail to make efficient use of land, taking into account the policies in this Framework.
 In this context, when considering applications for housing, authorities should take a flexible approach in applying policies or guidance relating to daylight and sunlight, where they would otherwise inhibit making efficient use of a site (as long as the resulting scheme would provide acceptable living standards).

+In applying paragraphs 129a and b above to existing urban areas, significant uplifts in the average density of residential development may be inappropriate if the resulting built form would be wholly out of character with the existing area.
+Such circumstances should be evidenced through an authority-wide design code which is adopted or will be adopted as part of the development plan.

-Achieving well-designed places
+Achieving well-designed and beautiful places

 The creation of high quality, beautiful and sustainable buildings and places is fundamental to what the planning and development process should achieve.
 Good design is a key aspect of sustainable development, creates better places in which to live and work and helps make development acceptable to communities.
 Being clear about design expectations, and how these will be tested, is essential for achieving this.
 So too is effective engagement between applicants, communities, local planning authorities and other interests throughout the process.